OpenChargingCloud/WWCP_OICP/WWCP_OICPv2.3/P2P/README.md

                               ));
 ```

 That's it!
 Everything else will be just the same except, that for most requests you have to add the *providerId* or *operatorId* of the remote peer.
-Some requests, e.g. the remote start requests already comes with the required *operatorId* and thus it is not required again.
+Some requests, e.g. the remote start request already comes with the required *operatorId* and thus it is not required again.